YerevaNN/BioRelEx/README.md

 We propose two main metrics for evaluation, one for **entity recognition** and another one for **relation extraction**.
 We provide a [script](https://github.com/YerevaNN/BioRelEx/blob/master/evaluate.py) for the main evaluation metrics and several additional metrics designed for error analysis.

-As the test set is not released, we are going to setup an evaluation server.
+The test set is not released. **Please submit your solution in [this Codalab competition](https://competitions.codalab.org/competitions/20468).**

 ## Baselines